PolymeshAssociation/polymesh-subquery/README.md

 1. In the [docker-compose.yml](docker-compose.yml) file, set the appropriate [environment variables](#env-settings) for `subquery-node` container
 2. Install subql cli: `npm i -g @subql/cli`
-3. `rerun.sh` (requires docker compose).
+3. `./rerun.sh` (requires docker compose).
 To persist data between runs, remove the `-v` flag, which causes the docker volume to be removed

 ## Using event_arg_x indexes.